Jim-JMCD/syncBKUP/README.md

 Directory structure of the backup repository, the levels are:
 * Level 1 - Top level - an existing directory given to syncBKUP as **-d \<destination\>**
 * Level 2 - The computer name where the script was run.
 This permits multiple computers tp write to the same storage area.
-* Level 3 - The directory that contains and uniquely each directory that is backed up i.e. given to syncBKUP as **-s <source>**.
-This directory contains the version directories and the log for each backup.
+* Level 3 - A directory name derived from the source date directory provided by **-s \<source\>**, it only contains the Level 4 directory.
 * Level 4 - The directory level named after the parent of the data.
-Example this directory will be named **music** when given **-s /home/ada/music** to backup.
-All directories below this level contain the backup data.
+Example this directory will be named **music** when **/home/ada/music** is the source directory [-s /home/ada/music].
+This directory contains
+   * The synced backup data.
+   * The log file
+   * The versions diretories.
+They contain all the deletions and modifications between each back.

-#### Identifying what is backed up
+<ins>How to identify and locate what is backed up</ins>

+* Level 2 - Computer name of data source
-Level 3, the directory name uniquely identifies each directory backed up by created a direcotry named using the directory path of of the source.
-The "/" slashes of the source directory path are replaced with underscores "_", spaces in directory names are preserved.
+* Level 3 - Directory path of the source given to syncBKUP.
+The directory name of Level 3 uniquely identifies each source directory  "/" slashes of the source directory path are replaced with underscores "_", spaces in directory names are preserved.

+_Examples_
-All backups can be located in **../Computer name/Modified_source_directory_name/..*
+<!All backups can be located in **../Computer name/Modified_source_directory_name/..* -->
 ~~~
 Computer name = star03
 Data source   = -s /home/ada/music/2010s/dubstep